jayanta-banik/MemoryRepo/README.md

-# ContextMesh
+# MemoryRepo

-ContextMesh is a low-latency, session-scoped context-memory provider for LLM applications, coding agents, and agent frameworks.
+MemoryRepo is a low-latency, session-scoped context-memory provider for LLM applications, coding agents, and agent frameworks.

 It exposes memory operations through an API and an MCP connector so tools such as VS Code agents, Cursor-style coding assistants, LangChain applications, and custom LLM workflows can store, compact, retrieve, and remove relevant context without repeatedly sending an entire conversation or workspace history to a model.